argonlaser/badgeit-front/deployment.md

 ```
 For development use gulp dev

-For production use, set NODE_ENV=production
+For production use, use gulp prod
-node server.js

 You will get the latest changes in ```badgeit-front.now.sh```.